SausageMuffins/SausageMuffins.github.io/_pages/about.md

 Broadly speaking, my [interests](https://yurielryan.github.io/research/) lie in understanding **what** is relevant to a large model, **how** do the **sources of information** interact to produce task-relevant information, and **where** can we identify them.
 This means using theoretical frameworks, such as those from information theory, to inform my hypotheses and experiments.

-**Sources of Information** could range from raw (multimodal) data to representations found within the hidden layers of a deep network.
+- **Sources of Information** could range from raw (multimodal) data to representations found within the hidden layers of a deep network.

-**1) On what is relevant?**: training or evaluating models on difficult and abstract (human-specific) concepts (see [Humor in Pixels](https://yurielryan.github.io/publication/2025-07-20-PixelHumor)) to isolate salient (and hopefully surprising) features.
+- **On what is relevant?**: training / evaluating models on difficult and abstract (human) concepts (see [Humor in Pixels](https://yurielryan.github.io/publication/2025-07-20-PixelHumor)) to isolate vital (and hopefully surprising) features.

-**2) On how is it relevant?**: applying or developing frameworks (See [Multimodal Interaction Tuning](https://arxiv.org/abs/2605.08145)) to explain/tune interactions between distinct sources of information within deep networks.
+- **On how is it relevant?**: applying or developing frameworks (See [Multimodal Interaction Tuning](https://arxiv.org/abs/2605.08145)) to explain/tune interactions between distinct sources of information in neural networks.

-**3) On where can we find them?**: designing methods to train and search for the weights that contribute to a task (currently working on this!) --- I was particularly inspired by this [Neural Thickets](https://thickets.mit.edu/) paper.
+- **On where can we find them?**: designing methods to train or localize weights that contribute to a task (currently working on this!) --- I was particularly inspired by [this](https://thickets.mit.edu/) work.

-I managed to publish a few works on either (1) or (2) during my undergraduate and M.Eng days at SUTD.
-However, I'm not quite satisfied just yet!
-For now, I'll be working on these three questions with the eventual goal of unifying them to produce useful Collaborative Artificial Intelligence that learn efficiently, and possess true understanding --- as opposed to "memorizing/rote learning" --- about the world.
+I managed to publish a few works on either (1) or (2) during my undergraduate + Masters at SUTD.
+I'll be working on these three questions with the eventual goal of *unifying them* to build towards Collaborative Artificial Intelligence: models of our reality that learn efficiently and possess true understanding --- as opposed to "memorizing/rote learning".

-My personal goal is to aim for rigorous "good science" to achieve actionable findings instead of chasing whatever that is currently popular in the AI/ML space---this seems to change every couple of weeks anyways.
+My personal goal is to aim for rigorous "good science" to achieve actionable findings instead of chasing the current trends in the AI/ML space---this seems to change every couple of weeks anyways.
 If this research philosophy resonates with you, let's work on something together! :)

 ---